agschnitzer/multitenant/README.md

 }
 ```

+New movie entries can be added by using the [h2-console](http://localhost:8080/h2-console). (username and password is `admin`)

-The database is generated after the first access / request.
-The hashed email address serves as filename `database/[hashed_email].mv.db` and can be accessed through [localhost:8080/h2-console](http://localhost:8080/h2-console) (username and password is `admin`).
+The database is generated after the first access / request with the hashed email address as the filename `database/[hashed_email].mv.db`.

-### Information about schema generation
+### Initial database creation

 Hibernate automatically creates the schema of each database.
 In the case that the file [create.sql](src/main/resources/create.sql) doesn't exist, and a new datasource is being created, the application encounters an error and crashes.

+Just restart the application to fix it.
+I'm trying to optimise the initial creation of the default database, so that such errors will no longer occur in the future.